cmda-minor-web-cases/bubble-machine-2122/README.md

 **3 data visualisatinos**
 As a journalist, I can run a simulation so I can evaluate the interplay between cognitive filters, social network interaction and recommender systems in  visualisations.

+**Technical Realisation**

+Exposing the model functionalities through a standardised Web API Integrating the web application with the Web API, which includes:
+Simulation parameters
+Real-time analysis of population using a graph Real-time analysis of metrics (presence of homogeneous networks, diversity metrics) Integrated Tests
+User Acceptance Tests
+Deployment of the Web API to the production environment

 ## Data
 TBA

 ## Planning
 The team recieves a briefing with the client in the first week.
 Every week, the team demonstrates a prototype to the client and discusses the next steps.
 You will work closely with the UX students to discuss designs.